numirias/ctf/writeup-google-ctf-2017-geokitties-v2.md

 One possible attack approach here is to examine the parser's handling of duplicate attributes and attributes that are written in mixed case or interspersed with unexpected Unicode glyphs.
-Other ideas include supplying an excessive amount of attributes or using ambiguous formatting -  e.g. by mixing different types of quotes, or by finding a character that the application's parser interprets as whitespace while the browser sees it as part of an identifier.
+Other ideas include supplying an excessive amount of attributes or using ambiguous formatting – e.g. by mixing different types of quotes, or by finding a character that the application's parser interprets as whitespace while the browser sees it as part of an identifier.

 ## A different approach: Charset sniffing

-But luckily we don't need to examine the parser's implementation to solve the challenge.
+But luckily we don't need to examine the parser implementation to solve the challenge.
 Instead, we take advantage of the fact that the site is served as `text/html`, but lacks a charset declaration.
 In such a case, browsers employ different heuristics to *guess* the intended charset.
 But while convenient,